teshome28sara/make-a-README/Develop/README.md

   ## Installation
-  nodeJs npm packages inquirer
+  This project needs node npm packages inquirer to run

   ## Usage
-  clone repo and run it in vs code and open the terminal and go through prompts
+  clone repo open in vs code and run in terminal
 ## License
+GNU

 ## Contribution
-get used to the project by reading README and testing it out and see what you can add
+test it out

 ## Test
-clone repo and open in vs code and run it in the terminal
+by cloneing repo and  run in terminal with the command node index.js

 ## Questions
 tes28sar@gmail.com